AbhiJeet70/Attack_GNN/README.md

 # GNN Attack Simulation

 This repository contains the code for simulating attacks on Graph Convolutional Networks (GCNs) using the Cora dataset.
-It demonstrates how perturbations affect the accuracy of GCNs through a federated learning approach.
-The project is structured into modular Python files, each dedicated to a different aspect of the simulation.
+It demonstrates how perturbations affect the accuracy of GCNs through meta attack approach.

 ## Repository Structure
 ```